-Recovery and repair overview
+Recovery and Repair Overview

-If your Sybase IQ server or database has problems restarting, use the information in this chapter to diagnose database startup problems, verify the consistency of databases, and repair databases.
+If your Sybase IQ server or database has problems restarting, use this information to diagnose database startup problems, verify the consistency of databases, and repair databases.

 If you are able to restart the server after a failure, Sybase recommends that you verify your database, preferably before allowing users to connect.
-You verify databases using the sp_iqcheckdb stored procedure, as described in this chapter.
+You verify databases using the sp_iqcheckdb stored procedure.

-If you have trouble starting a server or database, if the database starts but users are unable to connect to it, or if problems are found during database verification, you may need to perform a forced recovery or restore the database.
+If you have trouble starting a server or database, if the database starts but users are unable to connect to it, or if problems are found during database verification, you may need to perform a forced recovery, restore the database, recover leaked space, or repair indexes.